 The V10 is a complete redesign from the previous Dyson V8.
 Gone is the dust cup that is aligned vertically and now replaced with a horizontally aligned bin that provides better airflow.

-This change makes it possible to make the dust cup size larger – up to 0.76 liters of dry dirt, which is almost double the V8’s capacity of 0.54 liters.
+This change allows for a larger dust cup size, up to 0.76 liters of dry dirt, which is almost double the V8’s capacity of 0.54 liters.

 Having the larger bin means you don’t need to empty as often as the V8, but it’s still smaller compared to the Shark ION P50.

-Like all Dyson cordless vacuums, the V10 has a bevy of interchangeable tools (more on that below) that give it the ability to clean the whole home.
+Like all Dyson cordless vacuums, the V10 features a range of interchangeable tools (more on that below) that enable it to clean the entire home.

-It can be used in different configurations – from handheld to a stick vacuum configuration for cleaning floors, upholstery, stairs, and much more.
+It can be used in various configurations – from handheld to stick vacuum configurations for cleaning floors, upholstery, stairs, and more.

 What are the improvements that the Dyson V10 has over the V8?

 Here’s a quick overview of the improvements that V10 has over the V8.
-If you want a more detailed comparison, please click on this link that compares these two models in detail.
+For a more detailed comparison, please click on this link, which provides a comprehensive comparison of these two models.

-- Runs longer: This vacuum will run longer (up to 61 minutes) thanks to the larger cell Li-ion batteries, while the V8 will run up to 42 minutes.
+- Runs longer: This vacuum will run longer (up to 61 minutes) thanks to its larger Li-ion cell batteries, while the V8 will run for up to 42 minutes.

-- Better airflow: The new configuration of the V10 gives it better airflow with up to 59.71 CFM at the wand.
+- Better airflow: The new configuration of the V10 offers improved airflow, with a maximum airflow rate of 59.71 CFM at the wand.
 It is an improvement over the Dyson V8 that produces 54.23 CFM.

-- Deep cleans well: In the max setting, the Dyson V10 picked up 97.03% of sand on mid pile carpet.
-It’s a slightly lower score than the V8 that picked up 97.7%, but when you factor in the middle setting in the V10, it will run further and pick up more than the V8.
+- Deep cleans well: In the max setting, the Dyson V10 picked up 97.03% of sand on mid-pile carpet.
+It’s a slightly lower score than the V8, which achieved 97.7%, but when you factor in the middle setting of the V10, it will run further and pick up more than the V8.

-- Torque Drive tool has adjustable gates: The new torque drive head has adjustable gates that allow it to clean larger debris such as Fruit loops.
+- The Torque Drive tool features adjustable gates.
+The new torque drive head has adjustable gates that enable it to clean larger debris, such as Fruit Loops.

 Most Versatile: Dyson V10 Absolute

-The Dyson V10 Absolute is this line’s most versatile option.
-It has the most tools that come in the package but also is the most expensive.
+The Dyson V10 Absolute is the most versatile option in this line.
+It has the most tools that come in the package, but it is also the most expensive.

-It is the variant you’d want to have if you live in a medium or large home with a mix of hardwood, tile, and carpet because it has both the soft roller and direct drive tools for the task.
+It is the variant you’d want to have if you live in a medium or large home with a mix of hardwood, tile, and carpet, as it features both soft roller and direct drive tools for the task.

 On a side note, please check this link if you want to learn how to clean hardwood floors.